 Dr Frank Hailer

-I am an evolutionary biologist working at the interface of evolutionary genomics, molecular ecology and conservation biology.
+I am an evolutionary biologist working at the interface of genomics, molecular ecology and conservation biology.
 My research interests focus on surveying genetic variation within and among species to infer key processes in ecology and evolution, such as speciation, adaptation, introgression and population structuring.
 I am also interested in the causes and consequences of dispersal, mechanisms of loss or maintenance of genetic diversity, and disease ecology.

 Understanding these processes often requires knowledge about population structure and phylogeographic history.
 Hence, my research traces the origin and fate of genetic variation within individuals to their populations and species, and continues deeper into phylogenetic time scales.
 In this context I find it particularly fascinating to see how independently inherited parts of the genome reflect different aspects of present and past processes.